Area Guide: The well-connected Hertfordshire village of Bedmond

 Pubs, past and present

-The Bell, previously known as The Blue Bell has been presumed to have been around since 1618.
+The Bell, previously known as The Blue Bell is believed to have been around since 1618.
 Located on High Street, a TV in the bar area is the extent of the entertainment on offer.

 The White Hart Inn – the village’s other pub – sadly closed in 2009 and has since been converted into a private house.

 The closest secondary school to the village is the partially selective and extremely popular Parmiter’s School in Garston (‘outstanding’).
-Other nearby options include Longdean School in Hemel Hempstead (‘good’).
+Other nearby options include Longdean School in Hemel Hempstead (‘good’) and Francis Combe Academy in Garston (‘requires improvement’).